Harrah's Resort Southern California: Hotel

+Casino

+The casino consists of 1600 slot machines and 51 tables.
+The architects for this casino were the Steelman Partners of Las Vegas, NV, providing interior and lighting design.

+Other amenities

+The resort also includes a spa and nearby Woods Valley Golf Club.

 Climate

-According to the Köppen Climate Classification system, Funner has a warm-summer Mediterranean climate, abbreviated "Csa" on climate maps.
+According to the Köppen climate classification system, Funner has a warm-summer Mediterranean climate, abbreviated "Csa" on climate maps.
 Temperatures range from 100+ degrees Fahrenheit to 32 degrees and below.

 Celebrity spokespersons

 The Rincon tribe and Harrah's management have appointed a "mayor of Funner", who is a notable celebrity, to promote the resort.
 In their role, they provide pre-recorded messages on a hotline for hotel guests and appear in television and print advertising.
 The "term" is two years.

-On May 18, 2017, Funner, California introduced its first official mayor: David Hasselhoff.
+On May 18, 2017, Funner, California, introduced its first official mayor: David Hasselhoff.

-On May 15, 2019, Funner, California introduced its second official mayor: Rob Riggle.
+On May 15, 2019, Rob Riggle was announced as its second mayor.

 On May 16, 2022, Jane Lynch was announced as its third mayor.

+On May 13, 2024, Martin Short began serving as its fourth mayor.